jmalmin/slatefire-infinity-docs/poc/infinity-poc.md

 ### Business process flow

+**INFINITY**

+> ##### INFINITY makes releases easy, reliable and reduces overall cost.

+ 1. INFINITY and Modules combined Benefits:

+     -  Achieve a built-in DevOps environment that does not require hours of meetings and staff time to manage.
+      -  Your Tririga team can simply control Tririga processes from one place and know what is happening at all times.
+      -  The amount of data and processes managed by INFINITY is truly INFINITE!
+      -  There are no limits to the systems abilities if the projects are controlled and allowed to be continuously running and planned based on analysis reporting and metrics.
+      -  ISS can know how many man hours are spent working in your environments and what objects are modified by your developers.
+This allows to adjust project timelines and realize actual development time expected for each customization.
+      -  Business Logic evaluation identifies and reinstalls all customizations to your Tririga systems during upgrades.
+      -  ISS can take a snapshot at the start of the project and multiple times throughout the DevOps cycle and know the QA is at
+    100% before Migration

+ 2. INFINITY Deployment Benefits:

+      -  Enabled new incident response model
+      -  Ops-controlled access and security policy
+      -  90% reduction in MTTR
+      -  50% reduction in escalations
+      -  55% reduction of overall support costs

+ 3. INFINITY Operations Benefits:

+      -  Scale your labor and reduce costs
+      -  Create standard operating procedures
+      -  Safely delegate operations tasks
+      -  Easy to extend and integrate
+      -  Leverage modern Dev practices
+      -  Improve visibility and governance

 **IPA**

  - IPA software creates a Tririga deliverable that is delivered from the master server to slave servers.
 After implementation, IPA will continuously monitor installations, resolve errors, and send notifications to authorized administrators.